Have you been searching for a more youthful version of yourself? Are you ready to find the best place to get Botox in Scottsdale/Phoenix?

-It is important to note that you shouldn’t take NSAIDs prior to a Botox procedure.
-This includes not only ibuprofen, but also aspirin, naproxen sodium (Aleve), and several prescription drugs in the same family of medications.
+Note that you shouldn’t take NSAIDs prior to a Botox procedure.
+This includes not only ibuprofen but also aspirin, naproxen sodium (Aleve), and several prescription drugs in the same family of medications.
 These drugs reduce the ability of blood clots from forming, so taking them before the procedure may cause excessive bleeding both during and after the procedure.
 Avoid ibuprofen and other drugs in this category four days before your Botox treatment.

-You can do light exercise such as stretching or weight lifting after Botox.
-On the other hand, during the first 24 hours after the treatment it is best to avoid cardio and activities that cause profuse sweating.
+You can do light exercises such as stretching or weight lifting after Botox.
+During the first 24 hours after the treatment, it is best to avoid cardio and activities that cause profuse sweating.

-Lying down is not recommended immediately after the Botox procedure as it can cause the Botox to migrate; furthermore, if you fall asleep, you might risk getting some pressure on the treated area or rubbing it accidentally.
+Lying down to rest immediately after the Botox procedure isn't a great idea either, because it can cause the Botox to migrate.
+If you fall asleep, you risk getting some pressure on the treated area or rubbing it accidentally.

 The general advice is to wait at least four hours after getting Botox injections before lying down.

 No data connects alcohol consumption with the success of Botox.
-However, we advise our patients to avoid alcohol 48 hours prior and the day of injections to try to prevent the chance of bruising.
+However, we advise our patients to avoid alcohol 48 hours prior to Botox injections to prevent bruising.

-Alcohol stimulates the relaxation and expansion of the blood vessels increasing blood flow throughout the body, which also applies to the areas near the surface of the skin.
-This is important because increased blood flow just beneath the surface means it is likely there will be bruising after just a tiny needle puncture that would typically heal right away.
-This is why your medical professional will insist you do not drink alcohol prior to your Botox treatment – you don’t want excessive bruising at the sites of the injections.
+Alcohol stimulates the relaxation and expansion of blood vessels, increasing blood flow throughout the body, which also applies to the areas near the surface of the skin.
+Increased blood flow just beneath the surface increases the chances of bruising from a tiny needle puncture that would typically heal right away.

 Alcohol also causes fluid retention, which may result in swelling and bloating.